-Memphis police officer charged with murder, kidnapping in man’s death
+Memphis Police officer charged with murder, kidnapping in man’s death

-MEMPHIS, Tenn. — A Memphis, Tenn. police officer is charged with forcing a man into his squad car and killing him while on duty.
+MEMPHIS, Tenn.
+(WREG) — A Memphis Police officer is charged with forcing a man into his squad car and killing him while on duty.

 Patric Ferguson, 29, is charged with first-degree murder, including aggravated kidnapping, tampering with evidence and abuse of a corpse in the death of 30-year-old Robert Howard.

-Note: UPDATE: Memphis Police said a body, who is believed to be Robert Howard, has been recovered in the area of Second Street and the Wolf River Bridge.